 The Ketogenic Diet is a high-fat, moderate protein, low-carb diet.
 'Keto' shares many similarities to the once-popular Atkins diet, however, allows more flexibility and variety of the foods you are allowed to eat regularly.

 But how low-carb are we talking?
 The goal of the Keto Diet is to reduce the total daily carbohydrate intake to less than 50 grams per day.

-The Keto Diet was in fact originally designed to treat children with epilepsy, however is now rapidly gaining popularity amongst people due to its ability to help people stick to a calorie deficit, and therefore lose weight.
+The Keto Diet was originally designed to treat children with epilepsy, however, is now rapidly gaining popularity amongst people due to its ability to help people stick to a calorie deficit, and therefore lose weight.

 Many food diets can feel extremely restrictive, often leaving dieters feeling hungry and craving more food - therefore making them unlikely to stick to the plan for very long.
 The Keto Diet focuses on fat and protein – two food elements that make you feel fuller for longer and release energy slowly so you don’t burn out during the day.